-Milestone planning also depends on the project manager’s approach, some project manages set milestones forward, start from today and plans forwardly till the end date while others logically plan backward starting with the end milestone be achieved and then work hard way back step by step till present.
+Milestone planning also depends on the project manager’s approach, some project managers set milestones forward, start from today, and plans forwardly till the end date while others logically plan backward starting with the end milestone be achieved and then work hard way back step by step till present.

 Project Milestone Chart Template Excel Format

-As we know, a milestone chart is based on project plans, tasks and schedules so, when we talk about its format it’s understood all the above mentions will be included.
+As we know, a milestone chart is based on project plans, tasks, and project schedules so, when we talk about its format it’s understood all the above mentions will be included.
 Some important points are below;

 - This chart must include the project tasks list.

 - The project schedule plan will be on the scale bar in this template.

 - Due dates and ending dates must be mentioned.

 - Tasks dependencies also included in the milestone chart.

 Steps to Create Milestone Chart in Excel

 - Create project milestones

-- Create the links between the milestones by making milestones network diagram showing how one milestone is dependent on the other.
+- Create the links between the milestones by making a milestones network diagram showing how one milestone is dependent on the other.

 - Assign dates to the milestone (Better to start from the end date if working on a deadline-driven project)

-- Attach and allocate tasks to achieve each milestone and task to perform after milestone achievement.
+- Attach and allocate tasks to achieve each milestone and tasks to perform after milestone achievement.

 - For larger projects, the next step is to make strategies to bridge the gap between one milestone to the other to finally achieved the last milestone or goal.

-- After following all the above steps add milestones in Grant Chart project timeline as per milestone planning.
+- After following all the above steps add milestones in the Grant Chart project timeline as per milestone planning.